PensionMath

 Under the legacy system, servicemembers who serve 20 or more years receive a monthly retirement payment equal to: 2.5% times years of service times the average of the highest 36 months of base pay.

 A servicemember retiring at exactly 20 years receives 50% of their high-3 average base pay.
 At 30 years, 75%.
-The retirement begins immediately upon separation, no waiting until age 60 or 65, and includes annual COLA tied to the Consumer Price Index, making it one of the most inflation-protected defined benefit pensions available anywhere in the economy.
+The retirement begins immediately upon separation, no waiting until age 60 or 65, and includes annual COLA tied to the Consumer Price Index.
+Full CPI protection from day one of retirement is a benefit almost no private sector pension matches.

 The major limitation: it requires 20 years.
 A servicemember who separates at 18 years receives nothing under the legacy system.
 No partial pension, no vested benefit.
 This cliff vesting structure is unique among major pension programs.